RallyCommunity/GettingStarted/README.md

 Session 5 - Grid Refactored
 ----------------------------
-This session (video, TBDmin)  will refactor our previous defect grid.
+This session ([video](http://www.youtube.com/watch?v=jr7-VYFmDTw&list=PL3PQ-IsMxhG14aDViKxlPZASIrHatNkft&index=4), 96min)  will refactor our previous defect grid.
 We will not add any new features, but rather implement alternative (preferred!) patterns in the app code.
+Learn about ExtJS IDs, xtypes, defining layouts, and more!

 Session 6 - Tips, Tricks, and Patterns
 --------------------------------------